 In a small bowl, whisk egg, cream, and vanilla extract.

 Using a wooden spoon, add the wet ingredients to the dry ingredients until combined.
 Gently fold in the blueberries.

 Place the dough on a lightly floured surface.
-Gently pat into an 8 inch round shape.
-Cut into eight triangles and arrange 1-2 inches apart.
+Gently pat into an 8-inch round shape.
+Cut the dough into eight triangles.
+Arrange on a baking sheet 1-2 inches apart.
 Brush with heavy cream and, if desired, top with coarse sugar—place triangles on the baking sheet.